Most professionals want to write more content but lack inspiration.

 Check your calendar for upcoming meetings.
 Think about what would be handy for your client to receive before or after the meeting. - maybe the basics of the topic you are discussing or possibly the top advice for people in their situation.

 Sending something before or after the meeting shows that you aren't just interested in the client when you are in front of them and helps them feel prepared and confident when meeting you.
-It's a sound practice
+It's a sound practice.

-A current challenge you have
+A current challenge your organisation has

 What do you need to do now to help your firm grow?
 Is it building a stronger relationship with an existing client?
-Maybe its to nurture a current opportunity to sale or to open a new opportunity with a key target for next quarter.
+Maybe its to nurture a current opportunity to a sale or to open a new opportunity with a key target for next quarter.